ShadiyahMangru/OCPJavaSE8ProgrammerIIEssentials/README.md

    - note `writeFile(List<String> data, File destination)` example
    - stop reading file when readLine() returns null
    - to avoid deciphering character encodings yourself
+- **ObjectInputStream and ObjectOutputStream classes:**
+   - serialization: converting an in-memory object to a stored data format
+   - deserialization: converting stored data into an object
+   - ObjectInputStream and ObjectOutputStream are two stream classes for object serialization and deserialization
+   - these classes support reading and writing null object (important to check for null values when reading from a serialized data stream)
+   - note: the constructor and any default initializations ignored during deserialization process

 ...